ChristianChiarulli/blog/content/Docker/01-Install-Docker-Linux.md

 enabling the service will activate for all future sessions

-**NOTE** These services will be automatically enabled for Ubuntu and Debian
+**NOTE** The service will be automatically enabled for Ubuntu and Debian

 ```
 sudo systemctl enable docker.service

-sudo systemctl enable containerd.service
 ```

-You can use the following to check that the services are enabled:
+You can use the following to check that the service is enabled:

 ```
 systemctl list-unit-files --state=enabled